Johanna Parker (co-director)

 Tristan grew up in Warracknabeal and attended RYLA in 2005 before becoming a member of the leadership team in 2010 and Co-Directing the program with Jo since 2017.

-Previously a manager in the retail sector, Tristan has worked in the disability employment sector since 2008, currently holding a position as a regional manager where he supports teams of staff, improves organisational processes and empowers hundreds of individual’s to source employment opportunities.
+Previously a manager in the retail sector, Tristan has worked in the disability employment sector since 2008, currently holding a position as Compliance Coordinator where he supports teams of staff, improves organisational processes and empowers hundreds of individual’s to source employment opportunities.

-Having called Melbourne home since 2007, when not working in the “Big Smoke” Tristan enjoys time with family and friends, basking in the sunshine with a great book or planning social gathering for family and friends.
+Having called Melbourne home from 2007 to 2020 and recently has a sea change to the scenic location of Warrnambool when not working Tristan enjoys time with family and friends, basking in the sunshine with a great book or planning social gathering for family and friends

 Jess attended RYLA in 2009 and joined the leadership team in 2012.
-She studied commerce at Deakin Uni in Geelong before moving back to her home town of Stawell in Western Victoria where she commenced work as an accountant at Crowe Horwath.
-She now holds the position of manager and is a qualified Chartered Accountant.
+She studied commerce at Deakin Uni in Geelong before moving back to her home town of Stawell in Western Victoria where she commenced work as an accountant at Findex.
+She now holds the position of senior manager and is a qualified Chartered Accountant.
 She is heavily involved in her local community through various volunteer board and committee positions.
-During her spare time you will find her playing lawn bowls, hiking in the beautiful Grampians, baking delicious treats for family and friends, or reading a good book.
+During her spare time you will find her playing lawn bowls, cross country running, baking delicious treats for family and friends, or reading a good book.

 Pat attended RYLA in 2012 and joined the leadership team in 2014.
 Originally from Derrinallum he now lives in Ballarat where he completed his apprenticeship in heavy metal fabrication and won both the Victorian and Australian Apprentice of the Year Awards in 2013.
 Pat also bought his former employer’s business in December 2013 and now runs his own metal fabrication and engineering business.
 He looks forward to training and developing his own apprentices, not only as skilled tradespeople but also young leaders,